diegocam/Bands-Laravel/README.md

 # Bands and Albums

-This application keeps track of favorite bands and albums.
+This application keeps track of your favorite bands and albums.

+With this application, you will be able to do the following:
+ - Store different bands and their albums into a database
+ - Visually manage the contents of your database
+ - Edit each band's and/or album's information
+ - Delete a band with its corresponding albums
+ - Delete single albums separately
+ - See a list of albums per band

+Each list (bands/albums), is fetched via AJAX calls using the DataTables library alongside with Bootstrap.
+This offers a great advantage as it provides you with pagination, searching, sorting, etc..
+Using Bootstrap also helps keeping a visually pleasant/modern application.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.